Convergence of Quantum Lindstedt Series and Semiclassical Renormalization: Introduction and main results

 This statement, conjectured by Gallavotti \cite{Gall82} and first proven by Eliasson \cite{Elia89} (see also \cite{Gen96}), can be regarded as a control theory theorem.
-Despite the fact that small perturbations of $\mathcal{L}_\omega$ could generate even ergodic behavior \cite{Kat73} due to degeneracy of the Hessian of $\mathcal{L}_\omega$, this shows that modifying in a suitable way the integrable part of the Hamiltonian, the system remains stable.
+Despite the fact that small perturbations of $\mathcal{L}_\omega$ could generate even ergodic behavior (see \cite{Kat73}) due to degeneracy of the Hessian of $\mathcal{L}_\omega$, this shows that modifying in a suitable way the integrable part of the Hamiltonian, the system remains stable.
+This also extends a theorem of Rüssmann \cite{Russmann67} which shows convergence of the canonical transformation $\Phi$ provided that $\omega$ satisfies \eqref{e:diophantine} and the (formal) normal form is linear, meaning that all terms in the formal series vanish except the first linear one $\mathcal{L}_\omega$.

-Our main goal is to obtain a quantum analogue of this result.
+Our main goal is to obtain a quantum analogue of \cite[Thm.
+A]{Elia89}.
 We consider families of pseudodifferential perturbations of the iso\-chro\-nous transport operator $-i \hbar \, \omega \cdot \nabla_x$ (where $\hbar \in (0,1]$ is regarded as semiclassical parameter) and study its renormalizability in quantum sense, that is, the existence of suitable integrable counterterms that renormalize the system to make it unitarily conjugate to the unperturbed one.
-As an application of our result, we will be able to describe completely the semiclassical asymptotics of the renormalized system, obtaining, from any prescribed perturbation, a unique isospectral deformation of $-i \hbar \, \omega \cdot \nabla_x$ for which the quantum Birkhoff normal form becomes \textit{convergent} uniformly as $\hbar \to 0$, and an \textit{exact quantization formula} in the sense of \cite{Pau12,Paul16}.
+As an application of our result, we will be able to describe completely the semiclassical asymptotics of the renormalized system, obtaining, from any prescribed perturbation, a unique isospectral deformation of $-i \hbar \, \omega \cdot \nabla_x$ for which the quantum Birkhoff normal form becomes \textit{convergent} uniformly as $\hbar \to 0$, and an \textit{exact quantization formula} in the sense of \cite{Pau12,Paul16}, where the authors describe some of the very few examples of systems with convergent quantum Birkhoff normal form so far.
+This work provides a large new family of KAM systems for which the Birkhoff normal form converges both in classical and quantum sense.